 - drugs that treat anxiety

-If you think your prescription medication is making you sleepy, talk to your doctor before you stop taking it.
+If you think your prescription medication is making you sleepy, talk with your doctor before you stop taking it.

 The treatment options for excessive sleepiness vary greatly, depending on the cause.